waivek/learn-spanish/flashcard.md

         var i = 0;

+### Member Functions

 We have certain basic functions which don't really do anything other than what it says they do in their names.
 The first few are some of them.

         return {

+**THIS FUNCTION HAS NOT BEEN TESTED YET** - This function is meant to be called when the user wished to change his card set.
+It's base purpose is to change the value of the cards in the private `array` field.

             setArray: function(new_array) {
                 array = new_array;
             },